cloudogu/sonar-cas-plugin/docs/architecture_en.md

 The `ForceCasLoginFilter` checks for every request if the request is permitted by checking the session store with the JWT from the user's request.

+Requests on static resources are allowed, since these may be executed asynchronously before authentication.
+Within the authentication process, users are recognized by the "LOGIN" field.
+An empty field or a login with the value `-` means that no authentication has taken place yet.

 ### FileSessionStore

 The `FileSessionStore` is an implementation of a session store.
 The session store maintains a white-/blacklist of all